FXOpen

 Indicators Used

-• ALMA (Arnaud Legoux Moving Average): ALMA is a moving average that aims to smooth price data while reducing lag.
+- ALMA (Arnaud Legoux Moving Average): ALMA is a moving average that aims to smooth price data while reducing lag.
 The settings used are 21 for the window size, 0.85 for the offset, and 6 for the sigma.
-This combination helps in identifying the trend with greater precision.
+This combination may support traders when identifying the trend.

 Combining ALMA with the Stochastic Oscillator allows traders to identify potential reversals in trends.
-ALMA provides a smoothed view of the price trend, while the Stochastic Oscillator offers momentum-based signals, helping to confirm the strength of a move.
+ALMA provides a smoothed view of the price trend, while the Stochastic Oscillator offers momentum-based signals that are expected to help confirm the strength of a move.

 Entry